Home / Advertising & PPC / ACoS vs ROAS: Which Metric Should Amazon Sellers Really Track?

 Selling High-Margin Products

 If you sell premium products with fat profit margins, you have more room to play.
-Let’s say your brand sells a skincare line with a 70% pre-ad margin.
+Let’s say your brand sells a skincare line with a 70% gross margin.
 A 50% ACoS would look terrifying to a low-margin seller, but for you, it’s still very profitable.

 In this case, a 2x ROAS (which is the same as a 50% ACoS) is perfectly acceptable.
 You’re generating $2 for every $1 spent and still banking a healthy profit on each sale.
 This flexibility allows you to outbid competitors and dominate valuable keywords.